 Proceeds of the US Term Note, Europe Term Note and the US Revolving Note were used along with existing cash reserves and proceeds from the sale of the Company's Series C Convertible Preferred Stock to fund an escrow account sufficient to acquire 100% of the outstanding voting stock of W.E.T. in accordance with a tender offer.
 The tender offer resulted in our acquiring only 76.3% of W.E.T.
-The excess amount held in escrow, totaling approximately \$49,700,000, was used to repay a portion of the Europe Term Note and a portion of the then outstanding revolving line of credit totaling \in 19,948,000 and \$21,767,000, respectively.
+The excess amount held in escrow, totaling approximately \$49,700,000, was used to repay a portion of the Europe Term Note and a portion of the then outstanding US Revolving Note totaling €19,948,000 and \$21,767,000, respectively.